 Photgraphy: Graeme Braidwood

-Split Second is a participatory performance for primary school children aged 9-11 which will explore the causes and consequences of knife crime.
+Split Second is a participatory performance which will explore the causes and consequences of knife crime.

-The programme takes place in the ring of a boxing club and explores the story of two young people and how a split-second decision to carry a knife has an impact on their lives.
+The programme explores the story of two young people and how a split-second decision to carry a knife has an impact on their lives.
 The children are asked to comment on the decisions the characters have made, offer advice and investigate how and why some young people feel the need to carry knives.

 Challenge attitudes towards carrying knives and other weapons.

 Identify choices and consequences with regard to carrying knives.